MichelDeudon/formations/content/en/authors/admin/_index.md

   - Teachers
 ---

 Hi!
 I'm Michael, I was born in New York.
-I teach [English](https://www.mtpcours.fr/en/c/english/) and [science](https://www.mtpcours.fr/en/c/physique-chimie/), in high school and higher education since 2012.
-In 2020, I co-founded [Local Seasonal](https://www.mtpcours.fr/en/c/local-seasonal/), a French non profit to celebrate diversity along the seasons.
-Since 2022, I teach in Montpellier and co-create preventive workshops on [social media](https://www.mtpcours.fr/en/c/reseaux/) and [disinformation](https://www.mtpcours.fr/en/c/desinformation/).
-In my spare time, I like to dance, [rollerblade](https://www.mtpcours.fr/en/p/roller-dance-montpellier/) and enjoy outdoor activities.
+I teach [mathematics](https://www.mtpcours.fr/en/c/maths/), [physics-chemistry](https://www.mtpcours.fr/en/c/physics-chemistry/) and [English](https://www.mtpcours.fr/en/c/english/) in high school and higher education.
+I have been teaching in Montpellier since 2022, at the [Paul Valéry](https://www.univ-montp3.fr/) university (contractual in 2022/23) and with the [GSC association](https:// www.helloasso.com/associations/generations-solidaires-et-citoyennes) in La Mosson.
+I run preventative workshops on [social networks](https://www.mtpcours.fr/en/c/reseaux/) and I offer [academic support](https://www.mtpcours.fr/en/p/soutien-scolaire-maths-montpellier/).
+In the past, I worked in social reintegration in La Reunion, as a research engineer at Element AI in London and as a data scientist at Vinted in Berlin.
+I received three awards from the European Space Agency (ESA) with colleagues for some research and I mentored researchers in California before joining the [désert'heureuses](https://desertheureuses.noblogs.org/).
+I co-founded the Binet Soupe in 2015 and in 2020 a non profit to celebrate diversity [along the the seasons](https://www.mtpcours.fr/c/local-seasonal/).
+I like dancing, [rolling](https://www.mtpcours.fr/p/roller-dance-montpellier/) and outdoor activities.